-If you’re looking for an easy hike in Mount Hood National Forest, the Old Salmon River Trail is a great choice.
+If you’re looking for an easy hike in Mount Hood National Forest the Old Salmon River Trail is a great place to start.

-When my sister and I went visited Mount Hood in late March we thought we would be able to hike anywhere, but we were so wrong.
-The snow was still packed in on almost all of the trails!
-Unfortunately we were not prepared for snowshoeing or winter hiking, so we had to return to the Zig Zag Ranger Station and the trails at the start of the forest, where the snow was melted.
+When my sister and I visited Mount Hood in late March we thought we would be able to hike anywhere, but we were so wrong… the snow was still packed in on almost all of the trails!
+Unfortunately we were not prepared for snowshoeing or winter hiking, so we had to return to the Zig Zag Ranger Station and the trails at the start of the forest where the snow was melted.

-We asked for an easy hike in Mount Hood National Forest, and the ranger recommended Old Salmon River Trail.
+Here we asked for an easy hike in Mount Hood National Forest and the ranger recommended Old Salmon River Trail.
 It’s almost two miles out and back (four miles total) and has very little incline.
 It’s also located in a surreal and stunning moss covered forest along the banks of the wild and rushing Old Salmon River.